-There shall exist an authoritative collection of procedures and policies.
-Such documentation shall provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
-The system shall require that sufficient records are maintained to demonstrate achievement of the required quality and verify operation of the quality system.
+There should be an authoritative collection of procedures/policies.
+It should provide an accurate description of the quality management system while serving as a permanent reference for implementation and maintenance of that system.
+The system should require that sufficient records are maintained to demonstrate achievement of the required quality and verify operation of the quality system.

-5.1.3 Drawing and Change Control
+5.1.5 Drawing and Change Control